-Microsoft has recently announced the release of Azure DevOps, an evolution of the Microsoft Visual Studio Team Services (VSTS).
-As part of our continued support in partnership with Microsoft, we now offer Azure DevOps in addition to our cloud-based service offerings.
+Microsoft has announced the release of Azure DevOps, an evolution of the Microsoft Visual Studio Team Services (VSTS), as part of their Azure cloud computing service.
+As part of our continued support in partnership with Microsoft, we now offer Azure DevOps in addition to our cloud-based managed service provider services.
 Developed from the existing Visual Studio Team Service, Azure DevOps provides tools for software development teams to be able to design, test, and deploy software faster and with higher quality on any platform.
 Though it may seem like another marketing exercise in product rebranding, Azure DevOps expands far beyond VSTS, with the goal of positioning Microsoft as the leader in the DevOps market.

 DevOps Model - What is DevOps?

 The Team Foundation Server (TFS) began in 2005 as an on-premesis form with VSTS and added cloud functionality in 2012 with VS Online.
 For on-prem offerings, Microsoft will continue support with TFS 2018.

 With the acquisition of GitHub, Microsoft can now move away from Windows and fully integrate with any OS and any platform.
 By tweaking GitHub, Microsoft can now make Azure DevOps a compelling open-source toolchain for developers.